School of Business and Technology

 Applications accepted for fall and spring.
 NYSED: 20789 HEGIS 0509

-The major in Fashion Merchandising Management equips students with the knowledge and skills required to compete in today's international marketplace.
+The major in Fashion Business Management equips students with the knowledge and skills required to compete in today's international marketplace.
 Students are prepared to assume positions in the omnichannels of retailing, as buyers, sales managers, planners, and product developers, as well as positions in the wholesale and merchandising areas.
+Curriculum below is for the entering class of Fall 2015.

 |MAJOR AREA||FM 325 - Financial Assortment and Planning||3|